kzorina/ucu2018_dl4cv/assignments/classification/results/journal.md

 # Grauscale

-I am interestend, how important color information is for task of category classification.
+I am interested, how important color information is for task of category classification.
 So I decided to try convert everything into grayscale and see what happens.

 ## Description